 Because the vast majority of the Historic Landmarks and Historic Districts in Portland are also listed in the National Register, a single definition of demolition is provided for all historic resource types addressed by the chapter.
 The definition (E.1 a.-e.) captures a variety of circumstances in which a historic resource could be "lost," including major alterations that would destroy the public-facing elevations of a building or other structure.
 These thresholds definitions apply to buildings, bridges, statues, and other structures.
 No thresholds are provided for atypical resources that are not structures, such as archaeological sites or landscapes-in those unique instances, the OAR definition would apply.
 Although the OAR "definition" provides a discretionary definition of demolition, application of the regulations of this chapter necessitate thresholds to assign an appropriate review (i.e. historic resource review or demolition review) for different development activities.
-Exemptions in Paragraph E.2. allow for major rehabilitation projects that otherwise qualify as demolition to be considered against historic resource review approval criteria as an alternative to demolition review and the associated demolition review approval criteria which relate to the loss of a resource.
+Exemptions in Paragraph E.2. allow for major rehabilitation projects that otherwise qualify as demolition to be considered against historic resource review approval criteria which relate to the loss of a resource.